INSPECTIONS* TO IDENTIFY THE LOCATION AND QUANTITY OF ASBESTOS CONTAINING MATERIALS (ACM) IN A BUILDING

 Pre-1981 Building Owners Who Suspect ACMs To Be Present In Buildings

 If a building survey does not exist, the owner shall contact an environmental firm such as AAA Lead Inspections that has Michigan accredited inspectors to carry out a survey to locate and quantify all ACMs or any presumed asbestos-containing materials (PACMs) that may be present within the building.
 It can be safer to leave the ACM in place IF it is not crumbling and in poor condition.
-If it is left in place, material needs to be inspected periodically for damage and signs of condition deteriorating.
+If it is left in place with the ehs website, material needs to be inspected periodically for damage and signs of condition deteriorating.
 When and if it needs to be removed, the proper information can be given to do so.
 A proper self-cleanup procedure, Michigan licensed asbestos abatement contractors, and what to watch for if a contractor is hired are all things that will be considered if removal is an option.

 Employers In Leased Building Without Asbestos Survey